Sudip-Pandit/Principal-Component-Analysis/README.md

 5. Problem analysis

-I will apply a simple method (a complete and simplified explanation) to achieve the objectives in this project I will be importing python sklearn for the data analysis.
+I had applied a simple method (a complete and simplified explanation) to achieve the objectives in this project I had imported python sklearn for the data analysis.
 The following steps is normally followed in Principal Component Analysis:
 Standardization
 Covariance matrix computation